ll-sc/microsoft-graph-docs/api-reference/beta/api/planneruser_list_delta.md

 ```

 ##### Response
-This response example shows that three [plannertask](../resources/plannertask.md) objects have changed.

-> [!NOTE]
+Here is an example of the response.

-> The response object shown here may be truncated for brevity.
+Note: The response object shown here may be truncated for brevity.
 All of the changed properties will be returned from an actual call.

 <!-- {
   "blockType": "response",